Winding House Museum, South Wales / Amgueddfa Tŷ Weindio, De Cymru

 The Winding House is the museum for Caerphilly County Borough and has an exciting, award winning Schools Programme built around the History Curriculum for Wales, Cwricwlwm Cymreig and the Literacy and Numeracy framework.

 Our engaging, hands-on approach aims to bring history to life in a meaningful way.
 Pupils will gain knowledge and understanding of a subject by carrying out an enquiry that develops their historical skills by asking and answering questions, using a variety of evidence, interpretation and communicating their findings.
-Our pre & post visit activities support you in linking the content of the visit to the Literacy and Numeracy framework for Wales.
+Our activities work in line with the National Literacy and Numeracy Framework and the Draft Curriculum for Wales 2022.

 Our workshops are listed below: